JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

 ## Conclusion

-Firebase’s Cloud Storage provides an extremely easy to use way to allow users to host files, for free.
+Firebase's Cloud Storage provides an extremely easy to use way to allow users to host files, for free.
 Due to this, and the quite generous 5TB total storage limit, it is a serious contender for any use cases that include user files.
-For example, backing up user’s data to the cloud, or sharing images in a chat program.
+For example, backing up user's data to the cloud, or sharing images in a chat program.

 The 1GB/day bandwidth limit may be an issue for applications that need to transfer large files often, but should be enough for smaller implementations.
 Of course, since it runs on Google Cloud Platform, these limits can be scaled up to suit any use case… [for a cost](https://firebase.google.com/pricing/)!